luciusmagn/magnusi.tech/posts/huoh.md

 She only briefly saw a flash of his eyes and they looked... red?
 She thought she must be mistaken.

 Anyways, it was probably just her imagination playing tricks on her.
-Her recent life has been a rollercoaster, it was most likely making her be not herself her a bit.
+Her recent life has been a roller coaster, it was most likely making her be not herself her a bit.
 Or so she thought.
 A more pressing question was on her mind, now that she learned who she really was.
 "What am I really like?"